vheon/vim-cursormode/README.md

 # Known Issues

 * At the moment only tested in iTerm2.
 * Sporadically the view is moved, so for example I enter Insert mode and the current line is moved at the top as if I typed `zt`.
-I didn't find a way of debug this thing, so any input or PR are welcome.
+I didn't find a way of debug this thing, so any input on this is welcome.
+* Do not work when ssh into a remote machine

+# TODO

+* fallback to coloring the entire statusline when using vim on remote machine through ssh
+* Make a compatibility layer with `guicursor`

 # Credits